DIRECTOR: Justin Barber

 DEATH TOLL: 3

 - A lot of dead rotting foxes are shown in the desert.

 - A guy is seen getting sucked up into the sky.

 - A girl is sucked up into the air by an alien ship.

 - A woman starts bleeding from her nose.

 - A guy disappears after blood starts pouring out of her nose.

 Going into Phoenix Forgotten, I was pretty excited.
-I've been aware of the lights over Phoenix incident since it first happened back in 1997.
-I've always been fascinated with alien films and the whole government conspiracy side of things.
+I've been aware of the lights over Phoenix incident since it first happened way back in 1997.
+I've always been incredibly fascinated with aliens and the whole government conspiracy side of things.
 So when it was announced, I was excited to see what Ridley Scott and Co. would deliver.
-Sadly, this feels like a missed opportunity.
+Sadly, it feels like a missed opportunity.
 A found footage movie that doesn't take any risks and follows The Blair Witch Project formula pretty closely.
-While we get a few moments and tension and a committed younger cast.
+While we get a few moments of tension and a committed younger cast.
 This feels like a case of seen it all before.